AEmilioDiStefano/ros2_ws/README.md

 </include>
 ```

-in your SDF world file will load the water_towel model from the /models directory into your world.
+in your SDF world file.
+This will place the water_towel model from the /models directory into your world.

 <br>